-- 1. Provide a listening ear, free of judgment. - Support the child/adolescent by connecting them to an adult that the child/ adolescent identifies as being safe and trusted.
-This may not be their parent, caregiver or a family member. - 3.
-Do not make decisions for him/her.
-Respect if the child/adolescent does not want a caregiver or any other safe and trusted person present when she/he talks to you.
-If the child/adolescent does not want anyone present, you need to take steps to ensure they are safe.
-Do not make decisions for him/her, including forcing the child/adolescent's caregiver or any other person to be with them when s/he talks to you.
+- (1) Provide a listening ear, free of judgment. - (2) Support the child/adolescent by connecting them to an adult that the child/adolescent identifies as being safe and trusted.
+This may not be their parent, caregiver or a family member. - (3) Do not make decisions for him/ her, including forcing the child/ adolescent's caregiver or any other person to be with them when s/he talks to you.